scraptechguy/.svgDataExtractor/README.md

             pixels_y.append(y)
 ```

-+ Program opens .txt file as e where the extracted data will be stored and writes info about the contents of the file
++ The program opens .txt file as e where the extracted data will be stored and writes info about the contents of the file

 ```py
     e = open("sample.txt", "w")